 The Roanoke Region offers some of the lowest electric rates in the United States through Appalachian Power (a unit of American Electric Power).
 Dominion Virginia Power also serves part of the region with affordable rates.
 The 2015 reliability rate for the Roanoke market is 99.969% (excluding major storms).

 Gas is supplied by Roanoke Gas and Columbia Gas at very competitive rates.
 Propane and trucked solutions are also available at certain locations.

 Local telecommunications providers include Verizon, Lumos Networks, Cox Communications, Comcast, Shentel/Glo Fiber, Centurylink, MidAtlantic Broadband Corporation, Roanoke Valley Broadband Authority, and Citizen’s Cooperative.
 The region is served by a robust fiber network linking major commercial and institutional centers with regional and national providers.
 Major long distance carriers also include AT&T, Crown Castle, Lumen, Segra, Uniti & ZAYO among others.

 Wireless data and voice services are available throughout the region.
-The region has extensive 4G LTE service and some 5G coverage.
 Major providers include Verizon Wireless, T-Mobile, and AT&T.